OHDSI/Vocabulary-v5.0/GGR/readme.md

 3. Run in devv5: SELECT sources.load_input_tables('GGR',TO_DATE('20190401', 'yyyymmdd'),'GGR 20190401');
 4. Upload legacy r_to_c_all (highly recommended, but not necessary)
 5. Run auto_init.sql with updated Latest_update.
-6. Manually fill table relationship_to_concept_to_map and re-upload as relationship_to_concept_manual
+6. Manually fill table relationship_to_concept_to_map and re-upload it as relationship_to_concept_manual

 Note:
-    BN, Ingredients: Fill new name without concept_id to change the name of the concept Entry in invalid_indicator indicates that RxE concept should not be created. manual_work/ directory contains examples of manual mappings made April 2019.
+* BN, Ingredients: Fill new name in target_concept_name (leaving target_concept_id empty) to change the name of the created RxNorm Extension concept
+* Non-null entry in invalid_indicator field indicates that RxE concept should not be created
+* manual_work/relationship_to_concept_manual.sql contains example of manual mappings made April 2019.
 7. Run after_mm.sql
 8. Run build_rxe.sql from working/ directory
 9. Run postprocessing.sql